-April is Limb-Difference and Limb-Loss Awareness Month.
-I am the Co-Founder and Volunteer Director of NubAbility (Nub: What we call the limb-different limb; Ability: Being Able to;) Athletics Foundation, an organization that serves kids with limb-differences by coaching courage and confidence through mainstreamed organized sport and in life.
+I am the Co-Founder and former Volunteer Director of NubAbility (Nub: What we call the limb-different limb; Ability: Being Able to;) Athletics Foundation, an organization that serves kids with limb-differences by coaching courage and confidence through mainstreamed organized sport and in life.
+I am currently serving as the volunteer Creative Media Director and mama to hundreds of coaches and limb-different children that have consistently attended our camps since 2012.

 Kids with limb-differences, their families and athletes with limb-differences have become a part of my daily sphere of influence.
-I organize camps across the U.S. for NubAbility Athletics, with our largest one being in DuQuoin, July 13-16.
-I also run the day to day operations of our nonprofit charity.
+NubAbility has camps across the U.S., with our largest one being in DuQuoin, IL every July.
+My son, who founded the organization at only 17 runs the day to day operations.

 To bring some awareness about the population I serve I’d like to share with you about limb-differences and limb-loss.
 Statistics are found on amputee-coalition.org